 Children in KS2 learn Spanish and we are pleased to be able to visit our local high school languages department to try out and extend our skills.
-As part of our Physical Education programme children have weekly PE lessons taught by the class teacher and also by professional games, dance and gymnastics coaches.
+As part of our Physical Education programme children have daily PE lessons taught by the class teacher and also by professional games, dance and gymnastics coaches.
 We work closely with Leeds Gymnastics Centre who support our weekly gymnastics lessons and afterschool club - this has encouraged many of our children to take up gymnastics out of school.
 Children receive the equivalent of one year of weekly swimming lessons (I hour each week) during year 3 and 4.
 A wide range of after school clubs also support the PE curriculum and there are opportunities for children to take part in competitions with children from our Trust and other local schools.
 Teachers and children work with creative partners (dancers, artists, musicians) to develop new skills.
 Our music provision is developing each year.
 Our pianist supports our singing lessons and we take part in the Young Voices concert at Sheffield Arena and the Partnership concert at Leeds Trinity University each year.
 We love singing!
 This year we have also introduced whole class recorder lessons and ukulele afterschool club.
 We work in close partnership with Leeds Artforms which means that children in year 2, 4 and 6 have a series of weekly drum lessons (equivalent of one term per year).
-Our year 5 children also visit Bishop Young Academy (our local high school) for a full day of piano, guitar, singing and drumming.